Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 The Centers for Disease Control and Prevention (CDC) lists common early signs of ASD, including:

-In addition, children with autism may not always share emotions or interests in the same way as other children.
+Children with autism may also not share emotions or interests in the same way as other children their age.

 Autism is a neurodevelopmental condition, not caused by parenting or lifestyle.
 Early understanding and timely support can significantly improve communication and learning outcomes.

-To understand early warning signs in more detail, you can also read our article about: ➤ Early Autism Signs in 18-Month-Olds: 9 Red Flags Checklist & Key Milestones
+Related Reading: To understand early warning signs in more detail, you can also read our article about: Early Autism Signs in 18-Month-Olds: 9 Red Flags Checklist & Key Milestones

 ADHD is a neurodevelopmental condition that affects attention, impulse control, and activity levels.

-While ADHD is usually formally diagnosed in preschool to early school age (around 4–7 years), early behavioral signs can appear much earlier, even around age 2.
+While ADHD is formally diagnosed in preschool to early school age (around 4 to 7 years), early behavioral signs can appear as early as age 2.

 Early Signs of ADHD